Updated for the 2021 season on 12th April 2021.

 The second are instructional and will carry penalties to riders who fail to comply.

 Note: the term marshal post is the placement of trackside marshals.
-It is important as some signals are to be given by every marshal post and others at specific sections of the track.
+It is important as some signals are to be given by every marshal post and others at only specific sections of the track.

 Tells the riders the track is clear and ready for use.